Articles, essays, books, etc.

 (Cambridge University Press, 1999).

-the core Aristotelian concept of substantial form (unpublished
+the core Aristotelian concept of substantial form (paper submitted for publication).

 James Barham (Fellow of the ISN), “The